IPA Singapore 2026: 3–5 Day Loan Approval, 16 Banks | Nexus

 Indicative ranges, May 2026 packages across Singapore lenders.
 Actual rate depends on lender, profile, valuation, and current promotion.
 See live Singapore home loan rates.

 On a S$1.2M loan over 25 years, the gap between 1.55% and 1.40% is roughly S$95/month, or S$28,500 over the tenure.
-That is the cost of being placed in the wrong tier — or not knowing the next tier existed.
-A broker pulling all 16 lenders sees which bank prices most aggressively at your exact quantum.
+That is what it costs to land in the wrong tier, or to not know the next tier even existed.
+A broker pulling all 16 lenders can see which bank prices most aggressively at your exact quantum.
 A single bank officer cannot.

 Mortgage Isn’t One Size Fits All

-Rate is one variable.
-The package wraps a dozen others, and the right combination depends on the buyer’s plans:
+Rate is just one variable.
+A package wraps a dozen others around it, and the right combination depends on what you plan to do:

-None of this is on a published rate card.
-It lives in Letter of Offer fine print — which a broker reads weekly across all 16 lenders.
+None of this shows up on a published rate card.
+It lives in the fine print of the Letter of Offer, which is exactly what a broker reads every week across all 16 lenders.

 Planning the Exit and the Next Purchase